|Nutrition Facts (per serving)|

 |Total Carbohydrate 73g||27%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Louise Cake is an old-fashioned New Zealand favorite consisting of a thin base layer of cake or biscuit crumbs (cookie crumbs) topped with raspberry or plum jam, coconut meringue and then baked in the oven.
+Louise Cake is an old-fashioned New Zealand favorite consisting of a thin base layer of cake or biscuit crumbs (cookie crumbs) topped with raspberry jam, coconut meringue and then baked in the oven.
 There are slight variations from region to region and family to family.
 It is also called Louise Cake Slice because it’s baked in a rectangular pan and cut into squares.

 The cake is said to be named after Princess Louise of England, Queen Victoria’s daughter.
 I like to add a sprinkling of fresh raspberries for a tart twist to the sweetness of the cake.